Clifford Ross: Mountain Redux and Harmonium Mountain

-The Austin Wall
+Austin Wall

 In 2012, Ross was commissioned to execute a public art project for the newly built United States Courthouse in Austin, Texas, designed by Mack Scogin Merrill Elam Architects for the General Services Administration.

 Ross’s high-resolution photograph of the Texas Hill Country was the basis for the imagery of a 28’ x 28’ stained glass wall, titled The Austin Wall.
 The wall includes oversize hydraulically controlled doors, which open to combine two large-scale interior spaces for public events.
 It was executed in conjunction with Franz Mayer & Co. of Munich, with whom Ross worked to combine centuries old stained glass techniques with 21st-century digital technology.
 The completed work was unveiled in 2013 and awarded the U.S. General Services Administration Honor Award in 2014.

-Wood series
+Prints on Wood

 Ross's engagement with wood and photography began while developing the General Services Administration commission to create artwork for the U.S. General Federal Courthouse in Austin.
 Although he ultimately executed a large-scale stained-glass wall, he continued to develop a method to print on wood for seven years, initially printing in his studio on thin veneers.
 Throughout the process, including hand-selecting trees in the Midwest and developing a deep sensitivity to the wood grain, their physicality transformed the works into something beyond photography.
 Known now as Wood Prints, the first large scale work, Sopris Wall I, was created in 2015 for MASS MoCA, executed on ninety 4' x 8' panels and measured 24' x 114'.

 Subsequent projects include wood prints of Hurricane Waves in the exhibition Water | Waves | Wood at BRIC House in Brooklyn, and Light | Waves at the Parrish Art Museum in Southampton, New York.

-Digital Wave series
+Digital Waves

 Ross's desire to create a "you are there" hurricane wave experience for the viewer resulted in the development of his Digital Waves, technically videos that are designed for display on oversize LED walls(using EIZO Monitors).
 The Digital Waves are completely computer generated, utilizing special algorithms to capture the unique movements and lyrical qualities of the sea, and although abstract, they reference the real world.
 They are made up of millions of moving dots, creating dramatic immersive experiences on the large LED walls.

 While the origin of the series is the artist's Hurricane Wave series, the aesthetic is based in modernist abstraction, with Ross citing Jackson Pollock's drip paintings and Morris Louis's Veils as inspirations.
 Art historian David Anfam notes that they are "in effect a continuation of painting (most notably Abstract Expressionism) by other means, as indeed, are all [Ross's] ingenious digital effects and kindred approaches to the technological sublime."